maxrave-dev/lyrics/README.md

 4. Add headers to your request:
    - `X-Timestamp`: Your timestamp
    - `X-HMAC`: Your generated HMAC token
+5. Your HMAC token is available in 5 minutes

 Example using curl:
 ```bash